qmlbook/qmlbook/docs/meetqt/meetqt.rst

     QtSql > QtCore

-.. rubric:: Qt Addon Modules
+.. rubric:: Qt Add-On Modules

-Besides the essential modules, Qt offers additional modules for software developers, that are not part of the release.
-Here is a short list of available add-on modules.
+Besides the essential modules, Qt offers additional modules that target specific purposes.
+Many add-on modules are either feature-complete and exist for backwards compatibility, or are only applicable to certain platforms.
+Here is a list of some of the available add-on modules, but make sure you familiarize yourself with them all in the `Qt documentation <https://doc-snapshots.qt.io/qt5-5.12/qtmodules.html#qt-add-ons>`_.

 * Qt 3D - A set of APIs to make 3D graphics programming easy and declarative.
+* Qt Android Extras - Provides platform-specific APIs for Android.
 * Qt Bluetooth - C++ and QML APIs for platforms using Bluetooth wireless technology.
 * Qt Contacts - C++ and QML APIs for accessing address books / contact databases.
+* Qt Gamepad - Enables Qt applications to support the use of gamepad hardware.
 * Qt Location - Provides location positioning, mapping, navigation, and place search via QML and C++ interfaces.
 NMEA backend for positioning.
-* Qt Organizer - C++ and QML APIs for accessing organizer events (todos, events, etc.).
-* Qt Publish and Subscribe
 * Qt Sensors - Access to sensors via QML and C++ interfaces.
-* Qt Service Framework -  Enables applications to read, navigate and subscribe to change notifications.
-* Qt System Info - Discover system-related information and capabilities.
-* Qt Versit - Support for vCard and iCalendar formats.
-* Qt Wayland - Linux only.
-Includes Qt Compositor API (server), and Wayland platform plugin (clients).
+* Qt Wayland Compositor - Linux only.
+Provides a framework to develop a Wayland compositor.
-* Qt Feedback - Tactile and audio feedback to user actions.
-* Qt JSON DB - A no-SQL object store for Qt.

 .. note::